HELOC Loans

 1

 US draw periods are typically 10 years, allowing a much larger balance to accumulate before the transition to capital-plus-interest.
 UK draw periods are 2 to 5 years.
-The shorter UK draw period means the payment increase at the transition is materially smaller than in the US on an equivalent facility, though it is still a real increase that borrowers should plan for.
+The shorter UK draw period means the payment increase at the transition is materially smaller, though it is still a real increase that borrowers should plan for.

 2